 Don’t believe us?
 Well, if we stopped throwing away the 714,000 tonnes of potatoes we waste every year in our homes, it would do the same for the environment as taking 326,000 tonnes of CO2e out of our atmosphere!
-That’s why during Food Waste Action Week 2021, we’re challenging everyone to understand the true value of food and waste as little as possible.
+We’re challenging everyone to understand the true value of food and waste as little as possible.
 It’s time to act now.

 The good food we throw away has an impact on our environment and contributes to climate change because we are wasting not only the food but the valuable resources that have gone into creating it too - from the land, fertilisers and water that was used for growing it to the greenhouse gases created from its production and transportation.